Existence of cohomogeneity one Einstein metrics: Abstract

 \section{Abstract}

-This paper derives sufficient conditions for the existence and non-existence of cohomogeneity one Einstein metrics on double disk bundles of two summands type.
-These conditions are inequalities that only involve geometric data from the principal orbits.
-The existence theorem yields five infinite families and ten other sporadic examples of new Einstein metrics.
-The non-existence theorem yields five examples whose principal orbits and singular orbits admit invariant Einstein metrics.
+This paper derives a sufficient condition for the existence of cohomogeneity one Einstein metrics on double disk bundles of two summands type.
+The condition is an inequality that involves geometric data from the principal orbits.

 \thefootnote \footnote{2020 Mathematics Subject Classification: 53C25 (primary).

 Keywords: Einstein metric, cohomogeneity one metric.